Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-MUDbv61nCQ0.md

 ### Transcript

-> why do you call them timetables when they don't attract time i don't know man don't blame me blame the people at english language headquarters blame them blame them
+> why do you call them timetables when they don't attract time I don't know man don't blame me blame the people at english language headquarters blame them blame them